 Evangelism.
-After reading that word, most of you probably have some sort of image in your head.
+That word probably put some sort of image in your head.
 Someone going door to door, passing out pamphlets and pocket gospels.
-Or maybe someone standing on a street corner downtown preaching into a megaphone, proclaiming that “Jesus saves!” or “the Kingdom of Heaven is at hand!”
-But is this truly what Christ meant by evangelism?
+Or maybe someone standing on a street corner downtown preaching into a megaphone, proclaiming that “Jesus saves!”
+But is this truly what Christ envisioned?
 In this post, we explore the Orthodox Church’s approach to evangelism, and provide some helpful suggestions for ways you can evangelize in your community.

 While this question seems simple enough, it isn’t an easy one to answer.
-After the splintering of the Western (Roman Catholic) church into thousands of denominations, evangelism has grown to mean different things to different groups of Christians.
+Since the Reformation, evangelism has grown to mean different things to different groups of Christians.
 This often leaves people, including many Orthodox, wondering what the true definition actually is.

-Wikipedia defines evangelism as “the spreading of the Christian gospel by public preaching or personal witness.”
-(Emphasis added.)
-That definition fits that image in your head from earlier, doesn’t it?
+Wikipedia defines evangelism as “the spreading of the Christian gospel by public preaching or personal witness” (emphasis added).
+That definition fits the image in your head from earlier, doesn’t it?
 But it leaves a lot of questions unanswered.
 How are we to preach in public?
 What is and isn’t allowed?
 How are we supposed to witness to Christ?
 You could go out and ask five different Protestant groups these questions.
 Guaranteed, you would get five different answers.

 Evangelism in the Scriptures

-Evangelism comes from the Greek word euangelion, which translates in English to “proclaiming the Good News.”
-In essence, it is the act of affirming that entering into a relationship with God through His only-begotten Son, Jesus Christ, is not only possible, but is the very purpose of human life (John 17:3).
+Evangelism comes from the Greek word euangelion, which translates as “proclaiming the Good News”.
+In essence, it means declaring that entering into a relationship with God through His only-begotten Son, Jesus Christ, is not only possible, but is the very purpose of human life (John 17:3).
 Christ and His Apostles call us to proclaim the Gospel on multiple occasions.
-But never do they tell us to force it on others, or coerce someone into rejecting their beliefs and accepting our own just so we have more people in the seats.
-What I just described is proselytism, not evangelism.
-It is crucial we understand the difference.
+But never do they tell us to force it on others, or coerce someone into accepting our beliefs just so we have more people in the seats.
+That is proselytism, not evangelism.

 So what do we do then?
 If we aren’t supposed to go around bothering people knocking on their doors, and shoving our beliefs in their faces as they walk around downtown, what are we left with?
 How else can we proclaim the Good News?
 The answer is simpler than you think.

-In the Gospel of Matthew, Christ delivers the Sermon on the Mount.
-During this sermon, He tells us to let our light shine before men the way a lamp shines when placed on a lamp stand (5:15-16).
-Further, Saint Peter tells us to “sanctify the Lord God in [our] hearts, and always be ready to give a defense to everyone who asks [us] a reason for the hope that is in [us], with meekness and fear” (3:15).
+In the Gospel of Matthew, Christ tells us to let our light shine before men the way a lamp shines when placed on a lamp stand (5:15-16).
+Additionally, Saint Peter tells us to “sanctify the Lord God in [our] hearts, and always be ready to give a defense to everyone who asks [us] a reason for the hope that is in [us], with meekness and fear” (3:15).
 Christ calls us to live as examples, to dedicate our lives to Him in every respect.
 This is the way we draw the interest of others.
 They notice the way we live as Orthodox Christians.
 They watch, they listen, they ask questions.
 And if God wills it, they eventually convert to the Faith.